CoDi -- an exemplar-conditioned diffusion model for low-shot counting: Experiments

-\textbf{Failure cases.} In Figure~\ref{fig:supp_img2} we visualize failure cases.
+\textbf{Failure cases.} In Figure~\ref{fig:supp_img2} we visualize failure cases and compare the outputs to GeCo~\cite{pelhan2024novel} and LOCA~\cite{djukic2023low}.
 In column 1, \methodName{} fails to adapt to the exemplar appearance, which denotes only the deer's head and detects the whole animal.
+GeCo similarly places the predicted bounding boxes over the whole deer and even misses the ones in the foreground, while LOCA similarly to \methodName{}, overshoots the estimated count and yields an inaccurate density map.
 Columns 2, 3 and 4 show that \methodName{} has difficulty with detecting objects with extreme aspect ratios when they are placed close together, or even overlapping (column 2).
+In comparison, GeCo better detects and estimates the target counts of books in columns 3 and 4, while failing in a similar fashion as \methodName{} in column 2, displaying its ability to handle objects with extreme aspect ratio.
+Similarly, LOCA outperforms \methodName{} in columns 2 and 3, showing superior performance on densely packed objects, however it struggles to accurately estimate the target count in column 4, yielding a similar result to \methodName{}.